 The disciples of Christ, scattered by persecution, spread the gospel of the kingdom.
 In Egypt, these missionaries found a ready acceptance of the new religion and as usually happens, the growing numbers of believers began to gravitate toward certain charismatic leaders.
 The two most famous of these men were Arius and Athanasius, both of Alexandria.

-Arius (c.250-336) held that Christ is the Son of God, and that because He is the Son He therefore had a beginning.
+Arius (c.250-336) held that Christ is the Son of God, and that because He is the Son He therefore had a beginning, if that beginning was so far back in eternity as to be beyond our comprehension.
 “It is a necessary condition of the filial relation,” He wrote, “that the Father must be older than his Son.”
 The Father and the Son are of “like substance” (or nature) and therefore Christ is divine and worthy of worship.
 (A century before Arius, another believer named Novation of Rome held a similar view.)

-Athanasius, the Bishop of Alexandria, headed the opposing party which held that the Father and the Son are of “one substance,” and are coeternal.
+Athanasius, the Bishop of Alexandria, headed the opposing party which held that the Father and the Son are of “one substance,” and therefore neither had a “beginning”.
 They asserted that the doctrine of Arius lowered the Son making Him less worthy of worship than the Father.
 It is worth noting here that the Egyptians had worshiped a triune God (Isis-Horus-Set, otherwise known as Amum-Maut-Khonso) for thirty centuries.